China's Geely to join ride-hailing fray with high-end service

-BEIJING (Reuters) - China’s Geely Holding Group plans to launch a high-end car rental and ride-hailing app, a spokesman said on Wednesday, entering a business hotly contested by China’s Didi Kuaidi and U.S. rival Uber Technologies Inc.
+BEIJING, Dec 2 (Reuters) - China’s Geely Holding Group plans to launch a high-end car rental and ride-hailing app, a spokesman said on Wednesday, entering a business hotly contested by China’s Didi Kuaidi and U.S. rival Uber Technologies Inc .

 Caocao aims to be more upmarket than Uber, offering both rides and rental cars with a variety of add-on services, and will launch only in selected cities, Yang said.